 In December 2016, SymBio began a phase I trial of the oral version of rigosertib for use in combination with azacitidine for the indication of high-risk MDS.
 However, the company did not begin patient enrollment because of delayed supply of the study drug from Onconova Therapeutics.
-SymBio aims to quickly start initial patient enrollment by resuming the trial in FY12/17.
+SymBio restarted the domestic phase I trial in June 2017 after supply of the study drug resumed.
+The company plans to resume the study of the combination therapy with azacitidine after establishing safety in the phase I trial and plans to participate in an international phase III clinical study planned by Onconova Therapeutics of the combination therapy for the first-line treatment of high-risk MDS.
 Regarding development with transfusion-dependent low-risk MDS as the target efficacy, SymBio will consider it while watching development progress at Onconova Therapeutics.

 SymBio reached an in-licensing agreement for SyB P-1501 in FY12/15.
-The company submitted a clinical trial notification for phase III trials in June 2016, registered the first patient in November 2016, and completed registration of 32 patients as of end-January 2017.
-SymBio plans to complete registration of the target 312 patients by the end of FY12/17.
+The company submitted a clinical trial notification for phase III trials in June 2016 and registered the first patient in November 2016.